junxit/us-congress-bills-116/metadata.md

 - 2019-09-19 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H7807-7808)
 - 2019-09-19 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H7807-7808)
 - 2019-09-23 — Received in the Senate and Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.
+- 2019-12-19 — Amendment SA 1273 agreed to in Senate by Unanimous Consent.
+- 2019-12-19 — Amendment SA 1273 proposed by Senator McConnell for Senator Murkowski. (consideration: CR S7232-7233; text: CR S7232-7233) In the nature of a substitute.
+- 2019-12-19 — Measure laid before Senate by unanimous consent. (consideration: CR S7232-7233)
+- 2019-12-19 — Passed Senate with an amendment by Unanimous Consent.
+- 2019-12-19 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.
+- 2019-12-19 — Senate Committee on Banking, Housing, and Urban Affairs discharged by Unanimous Consent.
+- 2019-12-19 — Senate Committee on Banking, Housing, and Urban Affairs discharged by Unanimous Consent.
+- 2019-12-19 — Senate amendment agreed to: Amendment SA 1273 agreed to in Senate by Unanimous Consent.
+- 2019-12-19 — Senate amendment proposed (on the floor): Amendment SA 1273 proposed by Senator McConnell for Senator Murkowski.
+- 2019-12-19 — Senate amendment submitted